 The parish of St. Mawes in Cornwall has an interesting entry.
 One source asserts that the lands of St. Mawes including the castle "was first given to Sir Robert Le Grice, a Spaniard, by whose son, in the reign of Elizabeth, it was sold to Hannibal Vyvyan, Esq. of Trelowarren."

 Early History of the Grizzle family

-Another 265 words (19 lines of text) covering the year 1555 is included under the topic Early Grizzle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grizzle research.
+Another 149 words (11 lines of text) covering the years 1555 and 1651 are included under the topic Early Grizzle History in all our PDF Extended History products and printed products wherever possible.

 Grizzle Spelling Variations

 Spelling variations of this family name include: Grice, Gryce, Gryse, Grise, Grisewood, DeGrice, Grycie and many more.